ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 > [!IMPORTANT]
 > The following policies are currently in preview and will soon be generally available. [*Sign up to participate in the preview by following instructions here*](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRw8ueKeaH4JIsskRInqtJE5UNjhYVkg5NDRNWkMxRlI0TFVDR0FYSUNGUi4u&route=shorturl).

-### Use the Site Ownership policy to ensure all sites have valid owners

-Site owners are the critical role on point for executing governance tasks at scale.
-Specifically, you need site owners to:

-- Help attest if inactive sites are still needed in Step 2- cleaning up unused sites.
-- Perform [Site Access Reviews](/sharepoint/site-access-review#review-everyone-except-external-users-site-access-review-requests-for-site-owners) to confirm whether potentially overshared content is indeed being overshared and take remediation to address oversharing risks in Step 4 – control access.

-It's essential to confirm all sites have valid owners before cleaning up unused sites and asking owners to take care of overshared content.
-SharePoint Advanced Management's Site Ownership policy helps identify ownerless sites and find the appropriate owners when needed.

-- Coming up, you can run a Site Ownership policy in Simulation mode to identify any sites that don't have a minimum of two owners.
-- Set up the policy in simulation mode to identify owners based on your desired criteria.
-Then upgrade the policy to Active mode to enable notifications to site owner candidates.

-### Use the Inactive Sites – Read only and Inactive Sites – Archive policies to clean up unused sites

-In Step 2 of this article, we discussed identifying inactive sites.
-After identifying inactive sites, you'll ask site owners to attest if the sites are still needed.
-If the site owners confirm the sties aren't needed, you need to put the sites either in read-only mode, or move the sites to Microsoft 365 Archive.
-Coming soon, you are able to do these at scale, by using the Inactive Sites – Read only and Inactive Sites – Archive capabilities to:

-- Make the site read-only

-- Move the site to Microsoft 365 Archive

-> [!TIP]
-> Sites moved to Microsoft 365 Archive are no longer accessible by anyone in the organization outside of Microsoft Purview or admin search.
-This means Copilot won't include content from these sites when responding to user prompts.
-If you want to keep the site in case you need to retrieve its content later, use Inactive sites - Archive.

-- Move the site to [Microsoft 365 Archive](/microsoft-365/archive/archive-overview)

 ### Use the Oversharing Baseline Report for Sites, OneDrives, and Files policy to identify oversharing risks

-In Step 3, we discussed how to run three usage reports to identify potentially overshared content.
+In Step 4, we discussed how to run three usage reports to identify potentially overshared content.
 Coming soon, you'll be able to Run a single report to learn where content overexposure risk exists in all sites on your tenant, regardless of site activities.

 - You'll be able to start with running an “Oversharing Baseline Report for Sites, OneDrives and Files” report from the Data Access Governance (DAG) PowerShell commands in SharePoint Online PowerShell module.
 This report scans all sites in your tenant, and lists sites that share content with more than a specified number of users (you specify the number).